axelarnetwork/axelar-core/docs/cli/axelard_tx_feegrant_grant.md

 ### Synopsis

 Grant authorization to pay fees from your address.
-Note, the'--from' flag is ignored as it is implied from [granter].
+Note, the '--from' flag is ignored as it is implied from [granter].

 Examples: